HLR/HLR.github.io/_pages/gluecons.md

 [Video Link](https://mediaspace.msu.edu/media/ACL-Demo-Video+%282%29/1_umzqzdue)

-{% include documentation_contents.md %}
+{% include projects_links_gluecons.md %}

 ## Abstract
-Integrating domain knowledge in deep learning architectures has been effective in several recent research.
-Specifically, it helps in reducing the amount of required data, reasoning over complex tasks, and improving the interpretability of deep models.
-However, this research community is missing a convened benchmark for a systematic evaluation of knowledge integration methods.
-In this work, we create a collection of benchmarks that includes 10 tasks in the domains of natural language processing and computer vision.
-We specify the sources of constraints for each task and implement various models that use these constraints based on different algorithms.
-We report the results of these models with a new set of extended evaluation criteria in addition to the task performances for a more in-depth analysis.
-This effort provides a framework for a more comprehensive and systematic comparison of constraint integration techniques and identifying the related research challenges.
-It will facilitate further research for alleviating some serious problems of State-of-the-art neural models.
+Recent research has shown that integrating domain knowledge in deep learning architectures is effective -- it helps reduce the amount of required data, supports reasoning over complex tasks, thus improving the quality of the models' output, and improves the interpretability of models.
+However, the research community is missing a convened benchmark for systematically evaluating knowledge integration methods.
+In this work, we create a collection of benchmarks that includes nine tasks in the domains of natural language processing and computer vision.
+In all cases, we model external knowledge as {\it constraints}, specify the sources of the constraints for each task, and implement various models that use these constraints.
+We report the results of these models using a new set of extended evaluation criteria in addition to the task performances for a more in-depth analysis.
+This effort provides a framework for a more comprehensive and systematic comparison of constraint integration techniques and for identifying the related research challenges.
+It will facilitate further research for alleviating some problems of state-of-the-art neural models.

 ## Links
 - Project Code [[Repository](https://github.com/HLR/DomiKnowS)]